Feel how to heal.

-Working with the right muscles for a sufficient length of time is the way to achieve this.
+Working with the right muscles is the way to achieve this.

 Our Base-Line muscles are the body's core pillar of strength.
-They are central to healthy movement.
+They are central to healthy movement and the most important muscles to focus on using correctly.

 Finding my Base-Line changed my life.